TU-Delft-DCC/DCC-website/_pages/assignment-application.md

 You can request that a DCC team member joins your group for two days per week, for a period of between 2 and 6 months.

 If at all possible, the DCC team member will be physically present in your group for at least one day per week.
-You will be expected to have someone from you group available to work together with the DCC team member and to supply a suitable workspace for them, including a desk, adjustable office chair and monitor.
+You will be expected to have someone from your group available to work together with the DCC team member and to supply a suitable workspace for them, including a desk, adjustable office chair and monitor.

 The second day per week, the DCC team member will work closely with other DCC team members, so that you also benefit from their shared knowledge and skill sets.